NativeScript/plugins/packages/imagepicker/README.md

 ### iOS Limited permission

-Apple introduced the `PHAuthorizationStatusLimited` permission status with iOS 14, this is where the user specifies that the app can only access specified photos by choosing the `Select Photos..` option in the authorization dialog.
+Apple introduced the `PHAuthorizationStatusLimited` permission status with iOS 14, this is where the user specifies that the app can only access specified photos by choosing the `Limit Access..` option in the authorization dialog.

 In this case `authorise()` will return an `AuthorizationResult` where `authorized` will be `true` and the `details` will contain `'limited'`.